keefeere/keefeere.me/content/blog/falco_wazuh.md

 tags: ["Falco", "Wazuh", "syslog"]
 ---

-# How to setup Falco and Wazuh integration

-## Overview

 This guide describes how to integrate [Falco](https://falco.org/) with [Wazuh](https://wazuh.com/) using `syslog` as a transport mechanism.
 The logs are collected from a Kubernetes cluster where Falco is deployed via